 In addition to screening tests, etc, routine office visits and consultations are now back to normal.
 The hospital, our breast center and the operating room are now running on a normal schedule.

 Breast biopsies and breast surgical procedures have returned to normal scheduling.
 On a positive note there are fewer and fewer patients with active COVID-19 infection in the hospital.
 We are taking every precaution to protect our patients and staff in all of our facilities.
 This includes, social distancing, wearing of masks, frequent hand washing, extensive cleaning and sanitizing the facilities.
-All patients entering our office, Hospital, and Breast Center are screened for COVID-19 prior to their appointment.
+All patients entering our office, Hospital, and Breast Center are screened for COVID-19 with a questionnaire prior to their appointment.

 Hopefully, everything will be back to normal in the very near future.
-We are hopping that the Vaccines are safe and effective.
+We are hoping that the Vaccines are safe and effective.
 We look forward to the development of new life saving treatments every day.

 The CDC recommends several measures people can take to prevent the spread of coronavirus.